andriustheviking/unreal-notes/unreal-objects.md

   - For the AI this means the Pawn's 'Eyes' ViewPoint
   - For a Human player, this means the Camera's ViewPoint

+- `GetPawn()` - returns the pawn controlled by the controller, either player pawn or ai-controlled

 ### AI Controllers

   See [AI Controllers](./unreal-ai.md#ai-controllers)